Vindicta-Team/Vindicta-Docs/docs/guide/military.md

 Enemy outposts and bases will deploy routine patrols to the surrounding towns.
 These can deplete the forces at the location they are dispatched from significantly.

+### Supply Convoy

+Convoys of various kinds will be sent out regularly from airfields to bases and outposts held by the enemy (if they have an officer there to request them).
+These will contain bulk amounts of various items, including:
+- Building supplies
+- Primary weapons
+- Secondary weapons
+- Medical supplies
+- Explosives